tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/delete.md

             Print version information

     -x, --exact
-            the given FLIGHT must be an exact match
+            The given FLIGHT must be an exact match

 ```